canonical/vanilla-framework/templates/docs/patterns/pagination.md

 ### Truncated

-When it is not possible to fit all pages into the component, a truncated option should be used to give the first, last and as many siblings of the current page as possible.
+Use the truncated version when the number of pages is too large to comfortably display a button for each page:

 <div class="embedded-example"><a href="/docs/examples/patterns/pagination/pagination-truncated" class="js-example">
 View example of the pagination pattern
 </a></div>

+### Previous / next buttons only

+If the total number of pages is not known, you may use the previous / next buttons only.
+Consider using text labels in addition to the chevrons:

+<div class="embedded-example"><a href="/docs/examples/patterns/pagination/pagination-verbose" class="js-example">
+View example of the pagination pattern
+</a></div>

 ### Disabled controls

-When a user is at the first or last item then the previous or next button, respectively, should be disabled.
+Disable or omit the previous and next buttons when displaying the first or last page of the paginated set:

 <div class="embedded-example"><a href="/docs/examples/patterns/pagination/pagination-disabled" class="js-example">
 View example of the pagination pattern
 </a></div>

-### Import
+### Import the pagination component

 To import just this component into your project, copy the snippet below and include it in your main Sass file.